Chenxuan-XI/MiniRV-Pipe/README.md

   * `x0` as source/destination edge cases
 * Waveform inspection and cycle-by-cycle logging were used to confirm correctness.

+#### 6. Summary
+Full forwarding was intentionally avoided to keep the pipeline simple and verifiable.
+For load-use dependencies, data is not available until after MEM, making a single-cycle stall unavoidable.
+The design therefore forwards where possible and stalls only where correctness fundamentally requires it.

 ---

 ## Pipeline Architecture